 Eventually, to solidify the division, Group 2 Hutterites established a new constitution to replace the original 1951 constitution.
 This constitution governs all Hutterite communities in North America except those part of Schmiedeleut 1.
 The single decisive issue included in this new constitution concerns the traditional leadership role of elder; Group 2, on the other hand, assembled a committee of elders to look after their church affairs.

-Although there have been many attempts at reconciliation, none have been fruitful.
 We pray that God will grant us the grace of reconciliation and restoration.